-- Chapter 14, "Working with Volumes" This chapter describes the iVolume tool and gives you insight into unique volume visualization and volume manipulation tasks. - Chapter 15, "Working with Maps" This chapter describes the iMap tool and gives you insight into unique mapping and map manipulation tasks. - Appendix A, "iTools Interface Reference" This appendix gives you a detailed look at the iTool interface and its components. - Appendix B, "Property Controls" This appendix describes the iTool controls used to set properties in the iTool property sheets. - Appendix C, "Operations Properties" This appendix describes the properties of the iTools found in the Operations Browser of each iTool. - Appendix D, "Visualization Properties" This appendix describes the properties of the iTools found in the Visualization Browser of each iTool.
+- Chapter 14, "Working with Volumes" This chapter describes the iVolume tool and gives you insight into unique volume visualization and volume manipulation tasks. - Chapter 15, "Working with Maps" This chapter describes the iMap tool and gives you insight into unique mapping and map manipulation tasks. - Chapter 16, "Working with Vectors" This chapter describes the iVector tool and gives you insight into unique vector and vector manipulation tasks. - Appendix A, "iTools Interface Reference" This appendix gives you a detailed look at the iTool interface and its components. - Appendix B, "Property Controls" This appendix describes the iTool controls used to set properties in the iTool property sheets. - Appendix C, "Operations Properties" This appendix describes the properties of the iTools found in the Operations Browser of each iTool. - Appendix D, "Visualization Properties" This appendix describes the properties of the iTools found in the Visualization Browser of each iTool.